What Does HR Stand for, and How Is It Used in Business?

-Organisations can use this data to establish, track, and analyse key performance indicators (KPIs) related to their staff and overall business.
+Organizations can use this data to establish, track, and analyze key performance indicators (KPIs) related to their staff and overall business.
 These insights can assist HR teams in making predictions about a whole host of business-related future events, like resource requirements, staff turnover, and more.

 6. Succession Planning

 Succession planning is another vital Human Resources responsibility.
 If key employees retire or leave, businesses can face difficulty replacing them without a significant loss of productivity.